Chart Color Schemes

 Health performance in Merimbula - Tura Beach is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Merimbula - Tura Beach, with high prevalence of common health conditions across both younger and older age groups.
-Private health cover stands at approximately 48%, covering around 5,619 people, which is lower than the national average of 55.3%.
+Merimbula - Tura Beach faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Only approximately 48% (~5,619 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health